SunsetFi/bookofhours-catalog/README.md

 ### Accessibility / Screen Reader support

-The catalog is continually being tested for Screen Reader support with the NVDA screen reader.
+The catalogue is continually being tested for Screen Reader support with the NVDA screen reader.
 While every major operating system includes it's own screen reader, NVDA was chosen as the primary reader to optimize for due to its robust support for HTML Tables, which this site relies heavily on.
 Using other screen readers is fully supported, but not actively tested for.

 Screen reader support is a work in progress, but a high priority.
 Please report any issues or ideas for improvement to the GitHub issue tracker.
 If you run into any issues using any screen reader aside from NVDA, feel free to report those issues as well.